Horbenkodev/hugo-blog/content/posts/building-desktop-app-with-electron/index.md

 For the final version of the project, I used the following technologies: *Electron*, *Electron Builder*, *React*, *Redux*, *Redux DevTools*, *Webpack*, *Rails-API*, and desktop features (*Notification* and *Update Tray*).

-Our electron app tutorial is organized into sections and provides videos of what was done.

 ## Chapter 1: Structure of the app

-Here is a brief outline of how our application should look like:

-<iframe width="auto" height="315" src="https://www.youtube.com/embed/prp2oVdH6bw" frameborder="0" allowfullscreen style="min-width: 300px"></iframe>

-Let's begin!
 First of all, make sure that you have already installed <a href="https://anadea.info/services/web-development/node-js-development">*NodeJs*</a> and *NPM*.
 In this example we will not use boilerplates for our app.
 Important notice: we will develop this electron desktop app only for Mac (setting up the app for *Linux* and *Windows* doesn't differ much but there are some tricky points).

 ### Structure of the project: